heatherbrandwilliamson/heatherbrandwilliamson/README.md

 ### Hi there :smile:

 ### My name is Heather.
-I am a software development graduate from Hyperion Dev Bootcamp :sweat_drops:
+I am a software development graduate from Hyperion Dev Bootcamp :raised_hands: